 This small park is located in the Near West Community.
-It is an active community park adjacent to the University of Illinois campus.
+It is a passive community park adjacent to the University of Illinois campus.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Sheridan Park for recreation on the artificial turf baseball field and get in shape in the indoor pool.

 Arrigo Park, known as Vernon Park for much of its history, dates to 1857, when real estate developer Henry D. Gilpin donated the property to the City of Chicago.
 The city soon created a shaded "breathing spot" with an artificial lake and a few benches.

 In 1871, the modest residences surrounding Vernon Park fell to the flames of the Chicago Fire.
 Commercial institutions and transient rooming houses took their place.
 The park, too, deteriorated into a boggy mess as surrounding streets and structures were raised up to improve sewage removal and prevent flooding.

 When the city transferred Vernon Park to the West Park Commission in 1885, rehabilitation began immediately.
 To alleviate the drainage problem, the commission filled the artificial lake and raised the ground level of the entire site with additional fill.
 In 1893, the commission undertook extensive landscape improvements and electrified the park.
 The park was expanded to its present 6.14 acres the following year.